NYUAD-IM/Software-Art-Image/Syllabus.md

 Software Art: Image is a complement to Software Art: Text, a 7-week course approaching computation from the perspective of poetry and fiction.The two courses can be taken in series or independently.

-## Course Objectives
+## Course Learning Outcomes (linked Program Learning Outcomes)
 When the course is finished, students will:
 * Have developed an understanding of process-based artistic practice.
+(PLOs 1,2)
 * Have been introduced to the history and impact of software on visual arts and culture.
+(PLOs 1,4)
 * Have developed their own artistic voice through writing software.
+(PLOs 2,3,6,7)
 * Be accustomed to presenting and discussing software-based artworks.
+(PLOs 2,4,7)
 * Have developed a familiarity creating visual work in C++ and OpenFrameworks.
+(PLOs 5,6)
 * Have developed a critical outlook on art and aesthetics in the digital age.
+(PLOs 2,4)

+The Program Learning Outcomes (PLOs) are described below.

 ## Course Assignments
 This course consists of both theoretical discussion and in hands-on assignments.
 The course assignments will therefore include readings, writing, presenting and coding.